waynelinks/webdock/README.md

 WebDock
 ===

-WebDock is a Docker starter for web applications.
+WebDock is a monorepo Docker starter for PHP server and web client applications.

-Project is designed to work with PHP micro services and SPA web clients, but it is also great to work with PHP MPA.

 ## Table of contents